 - Be contracted with the Health Care Authority.

 - Participate in a time study designed to identify the percent of time you spend performing the Medicaid administrative activities listed above.

 What and how much is reimbursed?

-We will partially reimburse the staff salary and benefits that you expend while performing these activities.
-Only the portion of these costs that is confirmed as Medicaid is allowable for federal reimbursement.
+HCA will partially reimburse the staff salary and benefits that you expend while performing these activities.
+Only the Medicaid-related portion of these costs is allowable for federal reimbursement.